{junha.lee, dmsgk724, p0125ch, dahyun.kang, mscho}@postech.ac.kr

 Heatmap Generation & Aggregation

-MobileSAM converts predicted points into 2D segmentation masks, which are then lifted and aggregated onto the 3D surface via multi-view voting.
+MobileSAM converts predicted points into 2D segmentation masks, which are projected onto the 3D surface and fused via multi-view voting to suppress per-view errors.

 (a) Object classes